A Quick Reminder on Why Everyone Loves Vitamin C

-Celebrating our favorite citrus celeb for National Vitamin C DayPosted on April 3, 2020 Written by: 100% PURE ®
+Celebrating this citrus celeb for National Vitamin C DayPosted on April 3, 2021 Written by: 100% PURE ®

 What better time to reiterate our love of vitamin C than on National Vitamin C Day?

 Vitamin C, also known as ascorbic acid, is a nutrient known for its role in immunity, tissue repair, and function support in the nervous system.
 Vitamin C is considered an essential vitamin, meaning that our bodies cannot produce it alone, and therefore need a helping hand!